RadiusNetworks/proximitykit-documentation/docs/overview.md

 ## Beacon Hardware

-While Proximity Kit will work with beacons that implment iBeacon™ Technology or that follow the [AltBeacon Standard](http://altbeacon.org/).
+While Proximity Kit will work with beacons that implement iBeacon™ Technology or that follow the [AltBeacon Standard](http://altbeacon.org/).
 This is subject to mobile device operating system and hardware support.

 We do build our own beacons and believe they are the best beacon hardware out there.
-That is avaliable in the [Radius Networks Store](http://store.radiusnetworks.com/).
+That is available in the [Radius Networks Store](http://store.radiusnetworks.com/).

 There are also software alternatives to broadcasting as a beacon, a few of our apps include [Locate for iOS](http://store.radiusnetworks.com/collections/all/products/locate-ibeacon-app), [QuickBeacon](http://store.radiusnetworks.com/collections/software/products/quickbeacon) and [MacBeacon](http://store.radiusnetworks.com/collections/all/products/macbeacon).